sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## Carrying Items Reduces Speed

-There are blanks on some cards, and some cards are entirely blank.
-You get to define what your items are.
+There are blanks on some item cards, and some items are designed starting from entirely blank cards.
+You get to give your items descriptive names and define what they are.
 But you do not get to change the rule that each item you carry reduces your speed.

-A player inevitably asks why the magic amulet or ring they've created, a trinket that is normally a couple grams, reduces their speed.
-At that point the GM may return the question, "Yes, why does it weigh you down?
-What about magic in this world, or what about your character makes them especially burdened by magical items?"
+It is common for a player to ask why the magic amulet or ring they've created, a trinket that is normally a couple grams, reduces their speed.
+The GM didn't give the item its descriptive name, so an explanation isn't the GM's resposibility.
+The GM may even return the question, "Yes, why does it weigh you down?
+What about magic in this world, or what about your character makes them especially burdened by magical items?
+Does your character even know?"

 The narrative of Deckahedron World is a collaboration.

 ### Fitting the fiction